OndrejNepozitek/Edgar-DotNet/README.md

 ## Introduction

-This project is a Unity plugin for procedural generation of 2D dungeons (and platformers) and aims to give game designers a **complete control** over generated levels.
+This project is a .NET library for procedural generation of 2D dungeons (and platformers) and aims to give game designers a **complete control** over generated levels.
 It combines **graph-based approach** to procedural generation with **handmade room templates** to generate levels with a **feeling of consistency**.
-Under the hood, the plugin uses [Edgar for .NET](https://github.com/OndrejNepozitek/Edgar-DotNet).
+If you are using Unity, make sure to check out [Edgar for Unity](https://github.com/OndrejNepozitek/Edgar-Unity) - Unity plugin based on this library.

 ### Graph-based approach

 You decide exactly how many rooms you want in a level and how they should be connected, and the generator produces levels that follow exactly that structure.
 Do you want a boss room at the end of each level?
-Or da shop room halfway through the level?
+Or a shop room halfway through the level?
 Everything is possible with a graph-based approach.

 ### Handmade room templates